gvwilson/sensibleadventures/maddy-roo/old.md

 Maddy still wasn't sure exactly how that worked, but as long as the bots were happy together...

-Maddy ruffled her sister's hair.
+Maddy ruffled the fur on her sister's head.
 "So it all came down to you grabbing the right lever at the right time," she said fondly.

-"Speakig of which," Special Leaf said,
+"Speakig of which," Shaper Leaf said, pulling a small drawstring bag out of his pocket.
-"Do you mind if we try an experiment?"
+"Mind if we try an experiment?"
-He rolled up his right sleeve and detached the silver sonic clamped around his arm.

-"What am I supposed to do with this?"
-Sindy asked as he held it out to her.

-"Just take it,"
-he said gently.
+He opened the bag to let three dice roll onto the tea table.

+"What are these for?"
+Sindy asked.

+"It's a game," the shaper said.
+"See how many tries it takes you to roll three sixes."

 Sindy shrugged.
 "Aright."
-She took it,
-turned it over,
+She rolled the dice,
-then shrugged again and slipped it over her arm.
+then rolled them again and a third time.

-The crystal power indicator came to life, orange yellow green blue and then a steady glowing violet.
-"Whoa," Sindy breathed.
-She pointed at the path---
+Ones and threes and fours came up, but no sixes.
+Again and again---one six, but never all three.

----just as Mama Roo came around the corner of the house with a basket full of freshly-picked blueberries.
+Mama Roo came around the corner of the house with a basket full of freshly-picked blueberries.
-There was a faint thrumming sound.
-"Whoops!" she exclaimed,
-stumbling over a bulge in the path that hadn't been there a moment before.

-Sindy's eyes went wide.
-"Did I do that?"

-Maddy looked at Special Leaf.
-"She's---she's a special like you?"

-"Not like me,"
+"What are you---whoops!"
+She tripped and nearly fell as a bump suddenly appeared in the ground.
+The basket of blueberries flew threw the air to land on one of Crusher's treads without spilling a single berry.

+"Well what are the odds?" she said, straightening up and glaring at the ground.
+"Shaper, was that you?"

+"It was, and I apologize,"
 the old tortoise said,
-taking the sonic back from Sindy and fitting it around his arm once again.
+taking the dice from Sindy and returning them to their bag.
-"Most of us can only ever master one piece of tech, and even that takes years.
-You, young lady, have a very rare gift.
-You can use all of it,
-just like the Makers themselves."

-Mama Roo gaped,
-the basket of blueberries in her arm forgotten.
-"I beg your pardon?"
+"But it turns out that a lot of young shapers can't use their power if they think about it.
+It just has to happen."
+He picked up his tea and looked over the rim of the cup at Sindy.

+The young roo blinked.
+"What?
+I mean, pardon me?"

-The tortoise picked up his cup of tea.
+The tortoise sipped his tea and set the cup back down.
-"It sometimes happens with people who are...different," he said, quiet but excited.
+"You're a shaper, Miz Roo," he said, quiet but excited.
-"It's why buttons and gadgets work for you when they won't work for anyone else."
+"You're a luck shaper,
+and that's the rarest kind of shaper there is."

+"She's a---"  "What---"  "*Sindy*?"
+Mother and daughters all started speaking at once.

 "Plausible," Dockety buzzed.
 "Improbable events have occurred with surprising frequency."

-"You will need training," Special Leaf went on.
+"You will need training," Shaper Leaf went on.
 "Lots of training, and lots of practice.
 But for now, let's just keep this to ourselves."

-"I'm a *special*?"
+"I'm a *shaper*?"
 Sindy said wonderingly.

 Maddy hugged her.
 "Always knew you were special," she said into her sister's ear.

-"Well, this calls for a toast," Mama Roo said.
+"Well, this calls for a toast," Mama Roo said, setting the blueberries down on the table.
 She went into the house and emerged a moment later with a bottle of sweet peach juice in one hand, four glasses in the other, and a small rectangle tucked under her arm.